Zubaida Yazdani: Social and educational work

 There was also no building for the proposed college.
-So she approached Sultan Bazar library because their buildings were empty all day and the administration of the library agreed to let the college use their buildings temporarily.
-Then the college was started with an initial enrollment of about 35 students[10].
+She approached Sultan Bazar Library because their buildings were empty all day and the administration of the library agreed to let the college use their buildings temporarily.
+Then the college was started with an initial enrolment of about 35 students.
 An incident that occurred during this time speaks to the unshakable determination and dedication of Zubaida Yazdani.
 The Sultan Bazaar library eventually wanted their rooms back and decided to make the college leave by locking the doors to the building.
 They would not listen to any requests from the college.
 Zubaida Yazdani faced this crisis in her usual determined way.
 She told the students to go home and that it was a college holiday for them and to come back to the same place the next day and they would be informed of the college's new location.
 She also told the teachers to come back the next day at their usual time and they would then go to the new premises.
 The teachers were astonished because there weren't any new buildings to move to.
 She then went home and took her teenaged son with her and took him with her and went to meet the President and Secretary of the Sir Nizamat Jung Trust library.
 She requested that the halls and rooms of the library be rented out to the college.
 The President and Secretary of the library announced the forming of a committee and then we will let you know their decision.
-Zubaida Yazdani told them that by the time the committee is formed the college will be finished.
+Yazdani told them that by the time the committee is formed the college will be finished.
 The President and Secretary then asked her more questions about the college.
 They were so impressed by her determination and dedication and also that she was not about to take no for an answer that they gave her the keys to the halls and rooms the same day.
 The next day when the students and teachers came back to the college, they were met by a smiling Zubaida Yazdani who gave them directions to the new college building.
 Eventually the college moved to a more permanent location.
 Under her leadership the college started arts classes in history, economics and sociology for underprivileged girls.
 Then science classes were started and a library and laboratory were set up, with very satisfactory results.
 Zubaida Yazdani wanted that the college should be affiliated with Osmania university.
 One lakh rupees (Rs.
 100,000) were needed for the proposal.
 The Osmania university graduates association office bearer Rai Shankar Ji took the fully functional college under the sponsorship of the Association.
 And in 1961, despite opposition, the U.W.C.A. college was affiliated to Osmania University.
 It is now, under its Hindi name, Sarojini Naidu Vanitha Maha Vidyalaya, one of the largest women's colleges in Telangana state.
-It is located in Nampally area of Hyderabad.
+It is located in the Nampally area of Hyderabad.